 Nearly every one has experimented with braids but have you added color and texture to your braiding?
 Here is a diagram of the basic braiding technique.
 Divide your hair into three equal segments and just do left over right and right over left as shown here in this diagram.

 The world is full of color and why not have it in your hair?
 This dreary camel looks how he should and his dreads are just part of who he is but can you image if camels had dreads like the colorful wrapping shown here?
 This could be Dr. Doolittle at his best!
 The process of creating dreads can take on several forms and for this writing I will write about four types of yarn dread styles.
 All of these are synthetic and not the actual process of dreading your own own hair.
 Hair can be decorative and certainly we can add more pizazz to our hair by creative dread styles.
-Here is a tutorial on the how-to for creating dreads or dressing up your dreadlocks using fiber, beads and other adornments.
 Below I have gathered four different techniques for using fiber to create your fun fiber look.
 Go for one of these idea and get that new look going!

 1. Crochet yarn dreads